syzer/po-answer/README.md

 # WAT

-What it will be your po reponse...?
+What it will be your po response...?

 # HOW